 Saxton Rose’s virtuosic interpretations of traditional repertoire, and his dedication to new music have afforded him a prolific and varied career as soloist, orchestral and chamber musician.
-His dynamic performances include works from Bach to Berio, Mozart to Frank Zappa, and numerous world premieres from composers such as Michael Gordon, John Fitz Rogers, Amy Beth Kirsten, David Smooke, Alfonso Fuentes, Christopher Dietz, Felipe Perez Santiago, and Lawrence Dillon.
+His dynamic performances include works from Bach to Berio, Mozart to Frank Zappa, and numerous world premieres from composers such as Jeffrey Holmes, Michael Gordon, John Fitz Rogers, Amy Beth Kirsten, David Smooke, Alfonso Fuentes, Christopher Dietz, Felipe Perez Santiago, and Lawrence Dillon.
 He is Artist/Professor of Bassoon and Director of the contemporary music ensemble at the University of North Carolina School of the Arts, principal bassoonist of the Winston-Salem Symphony, and a member of Zéphyros Winds, an acclaimed New York-based wind quintet.
 Saxton Rose is a J. Püchner artist and performs on the Model Superior/6000 bassoon.

 Mr. Rose performs and teaches throughout the world.
 Recent performances include engagements as concerto soloist with the National Symphony of Colombia in Bogotá, the Orquesta Sinfónica de Caldas, the National Symphony of Panamá, the Puerto Rico Symphony Orchestra, the Fayetteville Symphony Orchestra, and the Winston-Salem Symphony.
-This past season he performed recitals in Costa Rica, Mexico, China, in Belgium at the Concertgebouw in Brugges, in The Netherlands at the Korzo Theater in The Hague and at the Ostadetheater in Amsterdam, and in Berlin at the Philharmonie with Alarm Will Sound, one of the world’s premier contemporary music ensembles.
+This past season he performed recitals in Costa Rica, Mexico, China, in Belgium at the Concertgebouw in Brugges, in The Netherlands at the Korzo Theater in The Hague and at the Ostadetheater in Amsterdam, and in Berlin at the Philharmonie.
 In April of 2013 he stepped in with only a few hours notice to perform Rite of Spring as principal bassoonist with Orchestra of St. Luke’s.

 A committed teacher, he has been invited to give master classes throughout Europe, Latin America, Asia, and in the US at the finest music schools and conservatories.
 He has performed as an invited guest at the conferences of the International Double Reed Society, an organization for which he serves as Associate Editor of IDRS Online Publications and chair of the IDRS Young Artist Bassoon Competition.
 In 2015 he will become chair of the IDRS Gillet-Fox Competition for Bassoon.